 The Grand Brighton

 The Grand lives up to the name with its impressive seafront location, splendid Victorian building and handsome public spaces.
 There’s an in-house spa, gym, restaurant and cocktail bar; a slap-up afternoon tea is on offer too.
 Rooms are unfussily but luxuriously decorated in restrained colours; many have sea views and all have free wi-fi, bathrobes and sleek bathrooms.

 Hotel du Vin & Bistro

 The Brighton branch of this small wine-and-food-focused chain is handily placed for the beach and the Lanes.
 As well as a classy but casual restaurant, there’s also the Pub du Vin next door.
 The 49 bedrooms are decorated in a classic, fairly masculine style, with indulgent bathrooms (monsoon showers, roll-top baths and upmarket toiletries), underfloor heating and Nespresso machines.
 The Cristal suite also has twin bathtubs in the bedroom and a private roof terrace.

-Billing itself as ‘England’s most rock ’n’ roll hotel’, the Pelirocco hosts music events, DJ sets and comedy nights.
+As ‘England’s most rock ’n’ roll hotel’, the Pelirocco host music events, DJ sets and comedy nights.
 The 19 themed rooms are spread across two Regency townhouses: Dollywould is dedicated to Ms Parton, with patchwork quilts and a wooden cabin vibe, while Pressure Sounds has Lee ‘Scratch’ Perry wallpaper; romantic/dirty weekends can be indulged in the Nookii room.
-All have free wifi.
+All have free wi-fi.
 There’s a cocktail bar too.